au-research/raido/doc/character-sets-and-encodings.md

 there are any significant changes in how Raido handles characters.

-RSS users, you can watch for changes to a specific file by appending `.atom` to the URL of the history page for that file.
+RSS users, you can watch for changes to a specific file by appending `.atom` to the URL of the history page (`History`"` link in the top right of the page) for that file.
 For example to watch this page, subscribe to this
 [RSS feed url](https://github.com/au-research/raido/commits/main/doc/character-sets-and-encodings.md.atom).